Opinion | The race-baiting response to Biden’s Supreme Court pledge

 Not all of them, of course; some Republicans are staying mum for now, and they may ultimately decide to say the nominee is a crazy communist and leave it at that.
-But since we heard Justice Stephen Breyer will retire, a flood of reactions from the right have been based on the premise that appointing a Black woman to the court necessarily means she will be elevated over someone more qualified, presumably a White man.
+But ever since we heard Justice Stephen G. Breyer will retire, a flood of reactions from the right has been based on the premise that appointing a Black woman to the court necessarily means she will be elevated over someone more qualified, presumably a White man.

 That is quite simply a racist presumption.
 Saying so will raise some hackles; conservatives are convinced that they are constantly being unfairly accused of racism by liberals.
 Sometimes they have a point; certainly some on the left level that charge at times when it’s less than justified.

 So it’s important to be clear about what I am, and am not, arguing.
-In assessing racism I try to stick to the “what you said, not who you are” standard.
+In assessing racism, I try to stick to the “what you said, not who you are” standard.
 With the occasional exception, we can judge a statement racist without peering into the heart of the speaker, which ends up sucking us into distractions about how many Black friends someone has.

 Let’s consider some of what’s circulating on the right.
-On Fox News, Greg Jarrett said Biden is violating the Civil Rights Act by promising to appoint a Black woman (and no, a Supreme Court appointment is not like an ordinary job opening).
+On Fox News, Gregg Jarrett said Biden is violating the Civil Rights Act by promising to appoint a Black woman (and no, a Supreme Court appointment is not like an ordinary job opening).
 Sean Hannity claimed Biden’s pledge “may even be illegal.”
 Someone is clearly being discriminated against here, and it’s White people.

 Conservative legal scholar Ilya Shapiro tweeted that rather than picking a male candidate Shapiro judged to be the “objectively best pick,” Biden would succumb to the “latest intersectional hierarchy” and choose a “lesser black woman.”
 (He later deleted the tweet and apologized.)

+Meanwhile, the Wall Street Journal editorial page said choosing a Black woman “elevates skin color over qualifications,” as though it would be impossible to find a Black woman who is also qualified.
+“I mean, what kind of a qualification is that, being a Black woman?” asked Fox News’s Maria Bartiromo.

 “They can overtly discriminate against people,” lamented Ben Shapiro.
-Tucker Carlson issued a ten-minute rant about the injustice of it all, concluding with the suggestion that George Floyd’s sister should be the nominee.
+Tucker Carlson issued a nearly 10-minute rant about the injustice of it all, concluding with the suggestion that George Floyd’s sister should be the nominee.

 “She is not a judge or a lawyer or whatever, but in this case, who cares?"
 Carlson said.
 “Clearly, that’s not the point anymore.”